Best AI Tools for HR and Recruiting Teams in 2026: Hiring Faster Without Losing the Human Touch

 Lever

 Lever combines ATS functionality with CRM-style candidate relationship management.
 Its AI features focus on pipeline intelligence, duplicate detection, and communication insights.
-Lever is particularly well-suited to recruiting teams that invest in long-term talent relationships and want to nurture candidates who are not ready to move yet.
+Lever suits recruiting teams that invest in long-term talent relationships and want to nurture candidates who are not ready to move yet.

 Eightfold AI

 Eightfold is the most sophisticated talent intelligence platform in this guide.
-It uses AI to map skills across your entire talent pool — current employees and external candidates — and surfaces matches for open roles based on skills rather than just keyword matching or credentials.
+It uses AI to map skills across your entire talent pool, current employees and external candidates, and surfaces matches for open roles based on skills rather than keyword matching or credentials.
 It also powers internal mobility by surfacing which existing employees could be developed into open roles.

 Eightfold is an enterprise investment with custom pricing and implementation complexity.
 It is most appropriate for organisations with thousands of employees and a strategic talent intelligence mandate.